 Teams are invited to join central campaigns, such as holiday shut-downs and awareness day events, and to support the whole University in becoming more fair and environmentally aware.

 An online toolkit guides teams through a range of actions to an end of year celebration of achievements and the resulting awards.
-The Environmental Officer from Estates is on hand throughout the year to support teams and individuals to get the best results and share their stories across UEA.
+The Sustainable Development Manager from Estates is on hand throughout the year to support teams and individuals to get the best results and share their stories across UEA.

 The Green Impact programme includes a lab-specific option.

 An online toolkit guides teams through a range of actions to support safe, sustainable and secure labs.
-Catrin Darsley, UEA's Environmental Officer, and the SCI-TECH Environmental Focus Group (EFG) provided advice and support for those taking part.
+Catrin Darsley, UEA's Sustainable Development Manager, and the SCI-TECH Environmental Focus Group (EFG) provided advice and support for those taking part.
 The scheme also represents a Personal and Professional Development (PPD) opportunity for postgraduate students.

 Support and student skill-building

-Nearly 40 students were trained as Project Assistants for UEA Green Impact 2015-16, and 24 students received official NUS and IEMA-accredited training to audit the final Workbooks.
+42 students were trained during UEA Green Impact 2016-17, receiving official NUS and IEMA-accredited training to be Project Assistants and to audit the final Workbooks.

 Get in touch with any questions and to take part in Green Impact 2017-18